Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective: Model and functional renormalization group

-As a starting point we consider a two-dimensional system of fermions, described by Grassmann fields $\psi, \bar{\psi}$, coupled to the real scalar bosonic field $\phi$ by a Yukawa-type interaction.
+As our starting point we consider a two-dimensional system of fermions, described by Grassmann fields $\{\psi, \bar{\psi}\}$, coupled to the real scalar bosonic field $\phi$ by a Yukawa-type interaction.
 The bare action $S[\psi, \bar{\psi}, \phi]$ is defined at a microscopic scale $\Lambda_{UV}$ and involves three terms \cite{Sachdev_2011}:

-where $m_b, u$ and $g >0$ are the bare parameters of the system.
+where $m_b^2\,, u$, and $g >0$ are the bare parameters of the system.
 Here $K = \{ k_0, \vec{k} \}$ encompasses fermionic frequency and momentum, while $Q = \{ q_0, \vec{q} \}$ stands for their bosonic counterparts.
 We also define an abbreviation for integrals, $\int_K \coloneqq (\tfrac{1}{2 \pi})^3 \int {\rm d} k_0 \int {\rm d}^2 k $.
 Finally we consider the spherical Fermi surface $\xi_{\vec{k}} = \tfrac{1}{2 m_f} (|\vec{k}|^2 - k_f^2)$.

 The bosonic part $S_b$ taken alone describes the phase transition of the 2$d$ quantum Ising type, which is governed by the RG fixed point of the classical 3$d$ Ising universality class.
-In the Hertz-Millis framework (emerging after integrating out the fermionic fields $\{\psi, \bar{\psi}\}$) this situation is different due to appearance of the Landau damping term $\sim |q_0|/|\vec{q}|$, which describes interactions of the bosonic mode with particle-hole excitations.
-The $T=0$ critical behavior of such a damped boson is controlled by the Gaussian fixed point.
-In order to consistently formulate the theory and in particular describe the gradual generation of Landau damping in course of the flow, we add the cutoff functions $R_b$ and $R_f$ to the bosonic and fermionic propagators:
+In the Hertz-Millis framework (emerging after integrating out the fermionic fields $\{\psi, \bar{\psi}\}$) this situation is different due to appearance of the Landau damping term $\sim |q_0|/|\vec{q}|$, which effectively describes interactions of the bosonic mode with particle-hole excitations.
+The $T=0$ critical behavior of such a damped boson field is controlled by the Gaussian fixed point.

+In order to consistently formulate the theory and in particular describe the gradual generation of Landau damping in course of the flow, we add the scale-dependent cutoff functions $R_b(Q,\Lambda)$ and $R_f(K,\Lambda_f)$ to the bosonic and fermionic inverse propagators, which deforms the quadratic part of the action according to: